Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 refined craftsmen exempt from routines and narrow-profile burdens to focus on vision, design, blueprints, aesthetics, and their presentation.</p>
 <p>Much later diverse spheres (from mega-vessels and supercomputers to less determinate economics and politics) loaned «architecture» to figuratively underline systematic complicacy.
 However, <span title="&nbsp;Microarchitecture of hardware systems"><ins><code><b>μ</b>arch</ins></code></span> hasn't fostered micro-architects (neither nano- nor giga-) and architects of détente or <em>economic miracle</em> are compliments (or flattery).</p>
 ___________<br />
-<sup>🏛️</sup> <sub>Greek: ἀρχιτέκτων, “master/chief builder/maker" but this occupation must have existed much prior as the Pyramids suggest (but Stonehenge refutes).</sub>
+<sup>🏛️</sup> <sub>Greek: ἀρχιτέκτων, “master/chief builder/maker" but this occupation must have existed much prior as the Ziggurat of Ur and Egyptian Pyramids suggest (but Stonehenge refutes).</sub>
  </td></tr></table>

 ## Part&nbsp;I. Software vs. Building